rohanshiva/Github-Login-FastAPI/README.md

 class GithubOauth():

     def login(self):
-        params = {'client_id': CLIENT_ID, 'redirect_uri': REDIRECT_URI, 'scope': 'user', 'allow_signup': 'true'}
+        params = {'client_id': CLIENT_ID, 'redirect_uri': REDIRECT_URI, 'scope': 'read:user', 'allow_signup': 'true'}
         params = urlencode(params)
-        return RedirectResponse(GITHUB_LOGIN_URL + params)
+        return GITHUB_LOGIN_URL + params
 ```

-The `login` function simply builds the URL using the parameters, and redirects the user to the GitHub Login Page.
+The `login` function simply builds the URL using the parameters, and returns the URL to the GitHub Login Page.
 [You can learn more about this here.](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#1-request-a-users-github-identity)
 We can use this function when the user clicks login.

+The scope parameter can be used to specify what data/rights you want from the user.
+Since we only want access to user's profile data, we can set it to `read:user`.
+[You can read more about other scope options here.](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps).

 Once the user logins, they are redirected to our application with a special code.
 We can use this code to get an `access_token` to retrieve user information.